franc6/ics_calendar/README.md

 5. Place the files you downloaded in the new directory (folder) you created.
 6. Inside the new directory, run 'pip install -r requirements.txt'
 7. Restart Home Assistant
-8. Add platform: ics_calendar to your HA's calendar configuration.
+8. Add ics_calendar: to your HA's configuration.

 Using your HA configuration directory (folder) as a starting point you should now also have this:
 ```